XRPLF/xrpl.js/packages/ripple-binary-codec/src/enums/README.md

 }

 const tx: NewTx = {
-    // The TransactionType here needs to match what you added in your newTxDefinitions file
+    // The TransactionType here needs to match what you added in your newDefinitionsJson file
     TransactionType: 'NewTx',
     Account: wallet1.address,
     Amount: '100',